The greatest test of horsemanship and survival skill on Earth

 These riders were the pioneering Gaucho Derbyists and their experience has helped to shape the race going forward.

 Horse racing re-invented

 Imagine yourself thundering deep into the wilds of Patagonia on horseback.
-You’ve got your steed and, in some sections, a pack horse.
-You’re navigating across some of the wildest terrain on Earth attempting to win one of the toughest and most unusual equine challenges in history.
+You’ve got your steed and you’re navigating across some of the wildest terrain on Earth, attempting to win one of the toughest and most unusual equine challenges in history.

 The Gaucho Derby is a multi horse race, but not in the same way the Mongol Derby.
 The race is broken down into 40km legs but you won’t be changing horse at every section.
 The high mountains are a test of skill not flat out speed so the horses won’t run out of steam.
 The flatter pampas sections will see you turning up the MPH to eat up the miles.
 For these sections you will be swapping to fresh horses regularly.

 This might be some of the most remote terrain around but that doesn’t mean we won’t be monitoring the horses welfare at every stage.
 There’ll be vet checks every 40km as well as race marshals, emergency and roaming vets to ensure that no rider puts their own competitiveness before the welfare of the animals.